Pregnancy Pilates Workouts for 1st, 2nd and 3rd Trimester

 If you are a beginner, start slowly and exercise at a lower intensity, building to moderate intensity.
 As you make progress you can increase to three session per week.

-How Can Pilates during Pregnancy Help Me?
+How Can Pilates Help Me?

 The patterns of movement you will learn in our prenatal Pilates classes focus on your tummy and pelvic floor muscles.
 These muscles are also known as deep, stabilising muscles and strengthening them will ultimately help with your posture, balance and strength.